NHS WiFi in secondary care

 An online form for reporting progress is being developed and we will discuss this with your nominated project manager once it is complete.
 A progress map will be updated periodically to show how NHS WiFi implementation is progressing across NHS trusts in England.
 This will be activated when reporting starts.

-Each NHS trust will need to submit periodic usage reports for NHS Wifi in secondary care settings, so that we can monitor how much it's being used.
+Each NHS trust will need to submit monthly WiFi usage reports for their health and care settings, so that we can monitor how much it's being used.
 Reporting should start from the month after your NHS WiFi programme funded implementation is complete.
 You will need to make sure your chosen WiFi solution is set up to collect the right information.
-See the 'Reporting on usage of NHS WiFi in secondary care settings' section on How to set up NHS WiFi in secondary care settings.
+See the section 'Reporting on usage of NHS WiFi in secondary care settings' on the page How to set up NHS WiFi in secondary care settings for the minimum dataset you will need to be able to submit.

 NHS trusts are responsible for working with providers to arrange support that meets local needs.

-Download the NHS WiFi in secondary care publicity materials resource pack [555.38KB] , which contains printable posters, images for screen display and images for social media, to help raise awareness in your area.
+Download the NHS WiFi in secondary care publicity materials resource pack [2.16MB] , which contains printable posters, images for screen display and images for social media, to help raise awareness in your area.

 Contact the team directly on email@example.com